j-berg-au/BOUNDLESS/content/Notes.md

 	- Maybe a cart with something pulling it gives you bonus "hours" to travel without that time actually passing
 	- Maybe reduce to 1 rest action per day
 # Ability Ideas
+- Something Tier III that literally does infinity damage
 ##### Moves
 - Hook someone and pull them closer
 - Fear (Fight, Flight, Freeze?)